 - A family history of the condition.

-If carpal tunnel syndrome is suspected, a doctor should be consulted so that an accurate diagnosis can be made and appropriate treatment recommended.
+If CTS is suspected, a doctor should be consulted so that an accurate diagnosis can be made and appropriate treatment recommended.

 The doctor will take a full medical history, discussing symptoms and the activities/situations that worsen them.
 The affected hand will be examined and an assessment of the ways in which the hand is used will be made.
 The doctor may also perform several simple tests on the affected hand to see if the symptoms can be induced.